 Subcontracting is permissible.
 If any part of the work covered by this RFP is to be subcontracted, the respondent shall identify the subcontracting organization(s) in the proposal indicating the WIOA services to be subcontracted and the rationale for using a subcontractor rather than providing the services directly.
 All subcontracts are subject to applicable federal, state and local laws, rules, regulations, and policies governing procurement.
 This does not include OJT contracts developed for training WIOA customers.
 The proposer must also provide the procurement policy for securing subcontractors.
 Subcontractors shall be subject to the same requirements as the proposer under this RFP and any resulting contract.
-The Region 5 WDB must approve all subcontractor retain sufficient funds to perform oversight of the sub-contractor.
+The Region 1 WDB must approve all subcontracts prior to the final execution of a contract.
+A copy of subcontract agreements must be submitted to the Region 1 WDB prior to entering into any agreement.
+It is recommended that the contractor retain sufficient funds to perform oversight of the sub-contractor.
 Contractors will be held accountable for any and all work done by its subcontractors.